Bulduper/HexaClock/README.md

 6. Go to the mDNS address you've specified.
 7. If you see the WLED dashboard, go to `/edit` path
 8. For each of the following files in the `/config` folder: `cfg.json`, `ledmap.json`, `ledmap1.json`, `presets.json` - click `Choose file and upload`

+## 📈Improvements for the future
+- Make the effects that are "shape-aware".
+Using the 2D, hexagonal matrix gives opportunities for very cool (much cooler than the current) effects.
+- Design the PCB in the same shape and size as the display, so that it's also a base.
+All the electronics components would be placed on in (including the LEDs, power connector and light sensor).
+It would make the assembly much easier.
+- Use ESP-32 - the modern, more powerful and more reliable board.